Skip to main content

 Build your own:

-• Full control over rules and models
+• Full control of the rules and the models.

 Buy a solution:

-• Faster to implement
+• Faster to stand up.

-• Less control over scoring logic
+• Less control of the scoring logic.

 Hybrid:

-• Layer your own rules on top
+• Your own rules layered on top.

 Vendor Landscape